SJA Legal Assistance Portal

 2. Management - Employee Relations and Employment Discipline.

-2. Administrative grievance.
+b.
+Administrative grievance.
 Some actions taken against employees qualify for processing under the DoD grievance process.
 This includes challenges of performance ratings, reprimands, and suspensions of fourteen (14) days or less.
-It does not include discretionary actions such as performance awards.
+Certain actions are excluded from coverage under the administrative grievance process, See Department of Defense Instruction 1400.25 Volume 771.

 3. Complaints of discrimination against a member of a protected class